alexcrichton/jba/README.md

 ### Running Tests

-Open the `test/index.html` file in a web browser to run all of the tests.
+Run the `guard` command and then visit `http://localhost:3000` in a web browser to run all of the tests

 Before you run the tests, make sure that you regenerate generated files (see below).

+If you have the [livereload](https://github.com/mockko/livereload) extension, you can connect to the livereload server (run through `guard`) and the page will be automatically refreshed whenever a file changes

 ### Regenerating files

-To optimize slightly, the z80 instruction set is a generate javascript file.
+To optimize slightly, the z80 instruction set is a generated javascript file.
 To change this, modify one of:

   * `src/z80/templates/instructions.tt`
   * `lib/z80/generator.rb`